 Mimic: An imitation that sends a false signal.

 Minimum price fluctuation: Smallest increment of price movement possible in trading a given contract.
 Also called point or tick.
 The zero-beta portfolio with the least risk.

 Minimum purchases: For mutual funds, the amount required to open a new account (Minimum Initial Purchase) or to deposit into an existing account (Minimum Additional Purchase).
 These minimums may be lowered for buyers participating in an automatic purchase plan.

 Minimum-variance frontier: Graph of the lowest possible portfolio variance that is attainable for a given portfolio expected return.

-Minimum-variance portfolio: The portfolio of risky assets with lowest variance.
+Minimum-variance portfolio: The portfolio of risky assets with the lowest variance.

 Minority interest: An outside ownership interest in a subsidiary that is consolidated with the parent for financial reporting purposes.